 Elnoka wildland provides many ecosystem services for free . . .

-Elnoka’s extensive grassland serves as invaluable groundwater recharge … that service would be seriously degraded when 65% of the grassland is covered with houses and roads.
+Elnoka’s extensive grassland and seasonal wetlands serve as invaluable groundwater recharge … that service would be seriously degraded when 65% of the grassland is covered with houses and roads.

 Elnoka wildland provides many ecosystem services for free . . .